The $k$-fold circuit property for matroids: Introduction

 The paper is organised as follows.
-In Section \ref{sec:prelim} we review the necessary preliminaries from matroid theory and introduce count matroids.
-In Section \ref{sec:higher} we define $k$-fold circuits in a matroid and derive their fundamental properties.
+In Section \ref{sec:prelim} we review terminology and preliminary results from matroid theory, count matroids and double circuits.
+In Section \ref{sec:higher} we define $k$-fold circuits and derive their fundamental properties.
 In Section \ref{sec:hcp} we generalise the double circuit property of Dress and Lov\'{a}sz to the $k$-fold circuit property.
 In Section~\ref{sec:pseudo}, we show that all pseudomodular matroids have the $k$-fold circuit property.
 In Section \ref{sec:countM}, we focus on the $k$-fold circuit property for count matroids.
 We conclude with brief remarks on possible future directions in Section \ref{sec:conclusion}.